RobotecAI/ROSCon2023Demo/README.md

 ### ROSCon2023Demo 4.0.0 for O3DE 2605.x and ROS 2 Jazzy
 Changes compared to 3.0.1
-- updated demo the newest available version of O3DE and ROS 2 Gem
+- updated code to the new API in ROS 2 Gem and other canonical gems in O3DE 2605.0
-- Updated code to new API in ROS 2 Gem and other canonical gems in O3DE 2605.0
+- updated code to the new API in ROS 2 Jazzy (Nav2 package)
-- made flat copy of UR MoveIt2, to avoid issues with building UR ROS2 Driver
+- updated spawning mechanisms to SimulationInterfaces
-- Updated Nav2 configuration for ROS 2 Jazzy
+- made a flat copy of UR MoveIt2, to avoid issues with building UR ROS 2 Driver

 ### ROSCon2023Demo 3.0.1 for O3DE 2505.x
 Changes compared to 3.0.0
-- fix branch names in Docker
+- fix branch names in Docker scripts

 ### ROSCon2023Demo 3.0.0 for O3DE 2505.x
 Changes compared to 2.0.0